Chapter 3: Interests in subsidiaries

 Disclosure of information to enable users to understand the composition of the group

-Unlike the other requirements in IFRS 12, no additional guidance is given regarding the information to be disclosed under IFRS 12.
-It is uncertain if adhering to the guidelines of IFRS 12 will be enough to fulfill its requirements, or if more information will be necessary.
-For instance, the Standard does not explicitly state if IFRS 12 mandates a reporting entity to present a complete list of its subsidiaries.
+Unlike the other requirements in IFRS 12, no further guidance is provided in respect of the information to be disclosed under IFRS 12.
+Therefore, it is not clear whether compliance with the requirements of IFRS 12 (see below) will be sufficient to meet the requirements of IFRS 12, or whether additional information may be required.
+For example, the Standard does not specifically address whether IFRS 12 requires a reporting entity to provide a full list of its subsidiaries.

-The section about IFRS 12 titled ‘Composition of the group and non-controlling interests’ primarily delves into the impact of non-controlling interests and significant restrictions (such as those stemming from legal boundaries) on the cash flows available for distribution to the parent company’s shareholders.
-Non-controlling interests and significant restrictions have more detailed disclosure requirements in paragraphs 12 and 13.
+The discussion on IFRS 12 under the heading ‘Composition of the group and non-controlling interests’ focuses largely on the effects that non-controlling interests and significant restrictions (e.g., arising from legal boundaries) may have on cash flows that can be distributed to the shareholders of the parent.
+Non-controlling interests and significant restrictions are the subject of more specific disclosure requirements in paragraphs 12 and 13, respectively.

 Basis for Conclusions clarifies the Board’s thinking to some extent, as follows.

-This statement highlights that IFRS 12 does not mandate an entity to present a comprehensive list of all subsidiaries, including individually significant ones.
+This clarifies that IFRS 12 is not intended to require an entity to provide a list of all subsidiaries, or even of all individually material subsidiaries.

-An entity must provide details in its consolidated financial statements to help users understand the involvement of non-controlling interests in the group’s activities and cash flows.
+An entity is required to disclose information that enables users of its consolidated financial statements to understand the interest that any non-controlling interests have in the activities and cash flows of the group.

-Disclosure of the following is required for each subsidiary that has non-controlling interests that are material to the reporting entity:
+For each subsidiary that has non-controlling interests that are material to the reporting entity, disclosure is required of the following:

 (a) the subsidiary’s name;